Montana man convicted of killing wife, injuring her roommate

 BOZEMAN, Mont.
-(AP) - A Montana man accused of killing his estranged wife and critically injuring one of her roommates was convicted Tuesday of several charges.
+(AP) - A Montana man accused of killing his estranged wife and critically injuring one of her roommates was convicted Tuesday of multiple charges.

-Jurors in Gallatin County found Joseph “Paul” DeWise guilty of deliberate homicide in the January 2018 death of Lauren Walder DeWise and attempted deliberate homicide for shooting Ashley Van Hemert.
+Jurors in Gallatin County found Joseph “Paul” DeWise guilty of deliberate homicide in the January 2018 death of Lauren Walder DeWise and guilty of attempted deliberate homicide for shooting Ashley Van Hemert.
 He is scheduled to be sentenced Feb.
 4.

-DeWise, who testified Monday and Tuesday, acknowledged he had the ability to track his wife’s phone and her car and that he made a recording on his phone saying he wouldn’t hit her if she stopped cheating on him.
+DeWise, who testified Monday and Tuesday, acknowledged he could track his wife’s phone and her car and that he made a recording on his phone saying he wouldn’t hit her if she stopped cheating on him.

 But he said prosecutors had mischaracterized his statements throughout the investigation and “that’s why whoever did this is still out there,” the Bozeman Daily Chronicle reported.

 Joe DeWise, 17, testified earlier that he was with his father when he drove to Belgrade and shot the women.
-He also said his father ordered him to get rid of the murder weapon and he discarded it at a pond near their house, where it was located.
+He also said his father ordered him to get rid of the murder weapon, and he discarded it at a pond near their house, where it was located.

 Natalie DeWise, 19, testified that her father confessed to killing Lauren DeWise when he woke her up to go to church the next morning.
-She also testified that her father called her from jail and asked her to convince her younger brother to confess.
+She also said her father called her from jail and asked her to convince her younger brother to confess.

 Both children said they initially told police the story their father told them to - that they had stayed home and watched movies that evening and went to bed at 2 a.m.